 Anonymity Using a Two-Company Structure

-As a result of this strategy, the owner(s) of the holding company is relatively remote and anonymous by a couple of steps.
-Not a perfect strategy (none is) but a very good one.
-It may also be useful to split the two LLCs between two states.
-We suggest Texas and Nevada.
+As a result of this strategy, the owner of the holding company is relatively remote and anonymous by a couple of steps—not a perfect strategy (none is) but a very good one.
+In certain cases, it may be useful split the two LLCs between two states, what we call the "two-state solution."

-The Chinese Puzzle Box
+The Hub-Sub Structure AKA the Chinese Puzzle Box

 Mixing Trusts and LLCs: LLC as Beneficiary of a Trust

-Information in this article is proved for general educational purposes only and is not offered as legal advice upon which anyone may rely.
+Information in this article is provided for general educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is retained and expressly retained in writing to do so.

-Copyright © 2015 by David J. Willis.
+Copyright © 2018 by David J. Willis.
 All rights reserved worldwide.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
 More information is available at his web site, http://www.LoneStarLandLaw.com.